-Please send a copy of the Service Handbook, Proof of the purchase date along with this sheet and a copy of the service sheets from this service guide along with a cheque for £35 to Bailey of Bristol, South Liberty Lane, Bristol, BS3 2SS.
+Please send a copy of the Service Handbook and your CRiS document along with this sheet and a copy of the service sheets from this service guide along with a cheque for £35 to Bailey of Bristol, South Liberty Lane, Bristol, BS3 2SS.
 Please make your cheque payable to "Bailey Caravans Ltd".
 We are unable to accept any other form of payment.